 A. Background and Purpose

 Section 610 of the Regulatory Flexibility Act of 1980 (Pub.
 L. 96-354), as amended by the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
 L. 104-121), requires agencies to conduct periodic reviews of final rules that have a significant economic impact on a substantial number of small business entities.
-The purpose of the reviews is to determine whether such rules should be continued without change, or should be amended or rescinded, consistent with the objectives of applicable statutes, to minimize any significant economic impact of the rules on a substantial number of such small entities.
+The purpose of the reviews is to determine whether such rules should be continued without change, amended, or rescinded, consistent with the objectives of applicable statutes, to minimize any significant economic impact of the rules on a substantial number of such small entities.

 B. Review Schedule

 The Department of Transportation (DOT) published its Semiannual Regulatory Agenda on November 22, 1999, listing in Appendix D (64 FR 64684) those regulations that each operating administration will review under section 610 during the next 12 months.
 Appendix D also contains DOT's 10-year review plan for all of its existing regulations.